roshil1206/PicSort/Readme.md

 It is an AWS-based, cloud-native image storage application designed to efficiently store user pictures while also offering automated picture sorting into organized directories.

+The application can be fully deployed using cloud formation script without any mannual configurations.

 ## Architecture

 ![](Architecture.png)